wolffshots/tailscale-wireguard-plex/README.md

 ## Plex changes

-This part still needs some investigation because it works to bypass the VPN for the Plex sites but streaming is still affected, if anyone knows the specific domains required to bypass, open an issue.

 You'll need to add some rules for Plex to your config and there are a couple ways of doing that.
 The first way is a little more robust in case IPs change but is has some security considerations because it allows the `plex` user to change rules and routes without a password.